-The District, like many other electric utilities, experienced supply chain disruption issues at the end of 2021 and these issues have continued for certain materials and supplies.
-These supply chain issues have been attributed to adverse impacts on production outputs related to COVID-19, the Russia-Ukraine conflicts, and other factors.
-As a result of these supply chain issues, delays may be experienced in completing certain projects and work activities.
+The District, like other electric utilities, experienced supply chain disruption issues at the end of 2021 which have continued for certain materials and supplies.
+These issues have been attributed to high demand and adverse impacts on production outputs related to insufficient raw material and labor.
+As a result, delays and increased cost impacts may be experienced in completing certain projects and work activities.